Value and Authenticity

 What Should I Do If I Need to Make an Insurance Claim?

-4) If you do not have an appraisal of the object conducted prior to the damage, you can still commission an art appraisal that estimates both the value of the object before damage and the after-damage value of the art work.
+4) If you do not have an appraisal prior to the damage, you can still commission an art appraisal that estimates both the value of the object before damage and the after-damage value of the art work.

-5) When making a claim to the insurance company, present a formal appraisal report signed by a qualified art appraiser, together with a cover letter addressed to the insurance company from the appraiser.
+5) Present an appraisal report signed by a qualified art appraiser, together with a cover letter addressed to the insurance company from the appraiser for insurance claims.

-My Chinese Art Work Is Damaged.
-Should I Repair It before I Sell It?
+My Art Work Is Damaged.
+Should I Repair It Myself?

-Restoring a valuable object of art requires difficult skills, age-old techniques, training, and experience.
-For Asian art in particular, very few craftsmen possess the necessary skills and experience.
-Remember too that imperfect restoration often results in the devaluation of the art work.
-Therefore, unless you are working with a qualified Chinese art restoration specialist or lab, it is almost always better to maintain a damaged object in its current condition and sell it as is.
+Restoring a valuable object of art requires knowledge, skills, age-old techniques, training, and experience.
+To conserve an antique Chinese painting and calligraphy, for example, it will be considered a difficult task because very few craftsmen possess the necessary skills and experience to regain its original appeal.
+Remember too that imperfect restoration often results in the devaluation of a valued art work.
+Therefore, unless you are working with a qualified art restoration specialist specializing in Asian art (paper and silk) conservation, it is almost always better to maintain a damaged object in its current condition.

-Can You Appraise My Chinese Art Work for Free?
+Can You Appraise My Art Work for Free?

-May I Pay You after I Sell the Appraised Chinese Artwork?
+May I Pay You after I Sell My Art Work?

-Do You Offer Discounts on Art Appraisals If I Have More than Two Chinese Art Objects Appraised?
+Do You Offer Discounts on Art Appraisals If I Have More Art Objects for Appraisal?

 What Methods of Payment Do You Accept?